stashapp/stash-box/README.md

 Stash-box is an open-source video indexing and metadata API server for porn developed by Stash App.
 The purpose of stash-box is to provide a community-driven database of porn metadata, similar to what MusicBrainz does for music.
 The submission and editing of metadata should follow the same principles as MusicBrainz.
 [Learn more here](https://musicbrainz.org/doc/Editing_FAQ).
 Installing Stash-box will create an empty database for you to populate.

-You can access the GraphQL playground at `host:port/playground`, and the GraphQL interface can be found at `host:port/graphql`.

 **Note**: If you're a Stash user, you don't need to install stash-box.
 The Stash community has a server with many titles from which you can pull data.
 You can get the login information from the [#stashdb-invites](https://discord.com/channels/559159668438728723/935614155107471442) channel on our [Discord server](https://discord.gg/2TsNFKt).

 # Docker install